Cyvhee/SemEval2018-Task3/datasets/trial/README.md

 #### Data details: ####
-The tweets are a selection from the training data, see the corresponding folder for more details.
+The tweets are a selection from the training data, consult the README in the corresponding folder for more details.